AYUSH-BINDAL1/grapevine/backend/README.md

 1. cd to the `grapevine/backend` directory and make the script executable: `chmod +x test.sh`
 2. Run the script: `./test.sh`

-The database is automatically cleaned when started and is populated with the following entities:
+The database is automatically cleaned when started and is populated with the following entities.
+You can login into one of the user accounts to do your testing without having to go through the entire registration process.

 | Email | Password | Name | Birthday | Verified |
 |-------|----------|------|----------|----------|